Skip to main content

 For the full webhook callback JSON structure and field definitions, see the API Reference tab.
 The callback body includes overall status, document data, face-match results, fraud indicators, and extracted personal information.

-iDenfy gives users a limited number of chances to submit acceptable documents:
+iDenfy gives users a configurable number of chances to submit acceptable documents:

 Re-attempt limits are configurable per token at generation time.
-See Generate Token for details.
+See Create Session for details.

 A verification may return an overall status of SUSPECTED rather than a clear APPROVED or DENIED.
 This indicates the system found anomalies that require your attention.
 When you receive a SUSPECTED result, inspect the following fields in the callback payload: